Individual tax reform simple

 So what should be in a new, simplified tax code?
 For individuals, we think there are very few basics needed on a tax form:

 And that’s all.
-Gross income minus standard deductions minus charitable donations minus mortgage interest minus college loan interest equals taxable income.
+Gross income minus standard deductions minus charitable donations minus mortgage interest minus local/state taxes minus college loan interest equals taxable income.

 All income should be treated equally, whether earned through wages, salary or investments.
 There should be very few tax categories — ranging from 0 percent for low-income families to around 25 percent for higher incomes.

 Such a system would do two things immediately: